BBC Television Shakespeare: Behind the scenes

 Cedric Messina had planned to screen Othello during the second season, and had attempted to cast James Earl Jones in the part.
 However, the British Actors' Equity Association had written into their contract with the BBC that only British actors could appear in the series, and if Messina cast Jones, Equity threatened to strike, thus crippling the show.
 Messina backed down and Othello was pushed back to a later season.
 By the time it was produced, Jonathan Miller had taken over as producer, and he decided that the play was not about race at all, casting a white actor in the role.
+Miller believed that "the play is thrown out of balance by making race the central issue" when the universal human emotion of jealousy underpins the plot and often has unclear motivations in people.
+Although white Othellos were still seen on the British stage until 1980, this became the last major production in the country to have a white actor playing the role in makeup.
+Jones would later see the production, concluding that Hopkins "seemed lost".

 During production, Miller based the visual design on the work of El Greco.
-The interior design of the production was based on the interiors of the Palazzo Ducale, Urbino, whilst the street set was based on a real street in Cyprus.
+He opted for an unadorned, monochrome costume design as the colours of the script are in the emotion of the characters.
+The monochrome was offset by touches of red and umber.
+The Venetian council chamber was based on a Joos van Wassenhove painting of the Duke of Urbino listening to a lecture.
+Scenic artist Alan Matthews painted the Tintoretto paintings.
+The interior design was also based on the interiors of the Palazzo Ducale, Urbino, while the street set was based on a real street in Cyprus.
+Miller and Hoskins conceived of Iago as a classic trickster figure from ancient mythology.
+Hoskins said that his main acting note "was to do him as Rumplestiltskin".

 For the scene where Iago asks Cassio about Bianca, Othello stands behind the open door.
 Most of the scene is shot from behind him, so the audience sees what he sees.
 However, not all the dialogue between Iago and Cassio is audible, which led to criticism when the episode was screened in the US, where it was assumed that the sound people simply had not done their job.
 It was, in fact, an intentional choice; if Othello is having difficulty hearing what they are saying, so too is the audience.
-Bob Hoskins played Iago as a Rumpelstiltskin type, an impish troublemaker who delights in petty mischief and mocks people behind their backs.
+Miller chose to omit the material with the clown and the musicians to ensure a dramatic throughline.

 The Prefaces to Shakespeare episode for Othello was presented by Bob Peck who had played Iago in a 1979 RSC production directed by Ronald Eyre.
 The Shakespeare in Perspective episode was presented by author Susan Hill.